Arelle/EdgarRenderer/README.md

 # EdgarRenderer

+## Deprecation Notice

+**Notice:** The Arelle/EdgarRenderer repository has been deprecated and will no longer receive updates.
+Please use the [Arelle/EDGAR](https://github.com/Arelle/EDGAR) repository instead for the latest SEC plugins.

 EDGAR Renderer enables investors to view the interactive data filings submitted under the US Security and Exchange Commission (SEC) rules that require the use of XBRL via the SEC website.